-How to Cook A Frozen Turkey – SOS For Thanksgiving Dinner
+How To Cook A Frozen Turkey – SOS For Thanksgiving Dinner

 If you are looking at a frozen turkey this Thanksgiving morning don’t worry, you are not alone.
 Even the most seasoned cooks forget to defrost their turkey or find their turkey hasn’t thawed completely through.

-As Fox & Friends reminded their viewers on Thanksgiving morning – Do not fry a frozen turkey.
+As Fox & Friends reminded their viewers on Thanksgiving morning – do not fry a frozen turkey.
 But seasoned cooks say you can roast that bird in the oven safely.

 Believe it or not, you might find that your turkey turns out better than ever because you cooked it frozen.
 Some cooks believe turkeys are juicier when cooked from a frozen state.